 Recently, I’ve been traveling across Brazil and checked out the situation to understand what stage of adoption the country is experiencing and the result was frankly disappointing.

-To the crypto world, this shows how poor investment is currently even being considered by Brazil authorities but also reflects how little is known about the digital currencies or the blockchain throughout the country.
+In the crypto world, this shows how poor investment is currently even being considered by Brazilian authorities but also reflects how little is known about digital currencies or blockchain throughout the country.
 I had this feeling during my investigation in the South American country.
-The people I asked, if they knew or owned any cryptos, had only heard about it on the news but knew nothing about them.
+The people I asked, if they knew or owned any crypto, had only heard about it on the news but knew nothing about them.

 Argentina seems to be offering more action.
-Just a few days ago Bitcoin reached ATH against the pesos national currency, due to uncertainty related to October 2019 presidential election.
+Just a few days ago Bitcoin reached ATH against the pesos national currency, due to uncertainty related to the October 2019 presidential election.
 Moreover, the news that Argentina settled agricultural chemicals export deal worth $7,100 with Paraguay, accepting payment in Bitcoin.

 In light of the situation, a desirable awakening seems to be approaching the region with some institutions finally starting to look into the crypto world and take some action.

-The Dubai-based organization currently has wide operations in the US, Asia, Middle East, and Africa but has been missing opportunities in the LatAm region and now suggest they are looking at including an area that is often forgotten in terms of focus and investments.
+The Dubai-based organization currently has wide operations in the US, Asia, Middle East, and Africa but has been missing opportunities in the Latam region and now suggests they are looking at including an area that is often forgotten in terms of focus and investments.

-Surely, something is moving in the right direction but there is still a lot to do to promote adoption everywhere, especially in South America.
+Sure, something is moving in the right direction, but there is still a lot to do to promote crypto adoption in Latin America and beyond.